 Q: When creating a plan to save, are RRSP loans a good idea?

 Sometimes it’s not about the numbers, but your personality.
 If taking an RRSP loan is the only way to be disciplined enough to save, then a loan can be good, but it’s always better to save and set aside the funds.
 You should also consider the interest you are paying on your loan versus the interest you’re receiving on your RRSP.
-If, for example, you’re paying 3% interest on your RRSP loan* but are earning less than 3% interest on your RRSPs, you may want to consider a different savings strategy.
+If, for example, you’re paying 3% interest on your Registered Investment Link Line* but are earning less than 3% interest on your RRSPs, you may want to consider a different savings strategy.

 Ready to talk to an expert?